banksiaglobal/AppealAI/README.md

 ## Summary

-The BG-AppealAI project demonstrates the integration of vector search and generative AI within applications developed using InterSystems technologies.
-This specific application aims to aid in drafting appeals against insurance company denials for hospital procedures.
+The BG-AppealAI project is an example of how vector search and generative AI can be used in applications developed using InterSystems technologies.
+The developed application is designed to assist in writing appeals against an insurance company's refusal to pay for hospital procedures.

 ### Technologies Used